-On October 20, 2015, the Company entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Lam Research Corporation ("Lam Research"), under which KLA-Tencor will ultimately become a direct or indirect wholly-owned subsidiary of Lam Research.
-The Mergers have been unanimously approved by the boards of directors of both companies.
-The consummation of the Mergers is conditioned on the satisfaction of customary closing conditions, including domestic and foreign regulatory approvals and performance in all material respects by each party of its obligations under the Merger Agreement.
-On February 19, 2016, the Merger Agreement was approved by KLA-Tencor's stockholders and Lam Research's stockholders approved the issuance of Lam Research's common stock in the merger.
-Refer to Note 1 "Description of Business and Basis of Presentation" and Item 1A, "Risk Factors" for additional details.
+On October 20, 2015, the Company entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Lam Research Corporation ("Lam Research"), under which KLA-Tencor will ultimately become a direct or indirect wholly-owned subsidiary of Lam Research through a merger with a subsidiary of Lam Research (the "Merger").
+The Merger has been unanimously approved by the boards of directors of both companies.
+The consummation of the Merger is conditioned on the satisfaction of customary closing conditions, including domestic and foreign regulatory approvals and performance in all material respects by each party of its obligations under the Merger Agreement.
+On February 19, 2016, the Merger Agreement was approved by KLA-Tencor's stockholders and Lam Research's stockholders approved the issuance of Lam Research's common stock in the Merger.
+Refer also to Note 1 "Description of Business and Summary of Significant Accounting Policies" and Item 1A, "Risk Factors."
+For additional details on the transaction, refer to the copy of the Merger Agreement attached as an Exhibit to the Form 8-K filed with the U.S. Securities and Exchange Commission ("SEC") on October 21, 2015.